 Trademark Registration provides legal protection against unauthorized use of the registered brand name.
 The trademark is registered based on types of goods and services.
 In accordance with the NICE Classification, all types of goods and services are classified into 45 classes.
 To register the brand under the trademark, one must know the correct class of trademark.
 It may also happen that the product falls under more than one class.
 It will be a tedious process to file each of the applications separately.
 Also, it is a time-consuming process.
 This blog talks about trademark class 99 application or multiclass trademark application that allows you to get protection in multiple classes through a single trademark application.

 Let’s take the example of “Unilever”.
-Since it manufactures various products, to protect the brand for all its products, it must take the trademark registration in all related classes.
+Unilever has acquired trademark registration in all the classes in which its products fall.
+Therefore, trademark registration in multiple classes is required when you have business in relation to different types of goods and services.
 For multiple trademark registration, one can apply it in two ways.
-First – an individual application in each class, second a multi-class application.
-In multi-class application, an applicant can apply in more than one class in a single application.
+First – individual application in each class, secondly, a trademark class 99 application.
+In trademark class 99 application, an applicant can apply in more than one class in a single application.

-Key points on Multi-class Trademark Application
+Key points on trademark class 99 Application

-Easy to file
+2. Easy to file

-Trademark application fees
+3. Trademark application fees

-Delay in the process due to a single application
+4. Delay in the process due to a single application

-Rejection of an application
+5. Rejection of an application

-Trademark must be in use in each class
+6. Trademark must be in use in each class